martinwoodward/octolamp/README.md

 <img src="images/IMG_9125.jpg" alt="The wires from the LED strip soldered to the D1 Mini" width="600">

 #### Step 5 - Assemble
 Next up, feed your USB lead through the back of the black outer body and connect it to your D1 Mini.
 Place the D1 Mini in the small inlaid portion in the center of the lamp.
-Then drop in the relfector and finally place the white inner onto it, and snap fit into the black outer body.
+Then drop in the reflector and finally place the white inner onto it, and snap fit into the black outer body.
 This should force the white reflector down which then also secures the electronics in place.
-Power up your device and at this point about half of your LED's should be glowing orange.
+Power up your device and at this point about half of your LEDs should be glowing orange.

 #### Step 6 - Connect to WLED and configure display
 All the rest of the configuration is configuring WLED for your device.
-Connect using the IP address from installation time, then go to Config, LED Preferences and update the Length of the LED strip to be the number of LED's you installed in Step 2 (for me that's typically between 99 - 105).
-When you press Save the rest of your LED's should be glowing orange.
+Connect using the IP address from installation time, then go to Config, LED Preferences and update the Length of the LED strip to be the number of LEDs you installed in Step 2 (for me that's typically between 99 - 105).
+When you press Save the rest of your LEDs should be glowing orange.

 You can now configure your light display with the amazing flexibility of WLED.
 Once you have your favorite setting, store it as a preset and then go back to the LED Preferences and scroll down to Defaults where you can set which preset it displayed when the lamp is powered on (i.e. Preset 1 instead of the default orange in Preset 0)